chauta03/assembler/ASSEMBLER_INSTRUCTIONS.md

    instruction is not a valid I- or J-format instruction.
  - `getFunctCode`: Designed to return R-format funct codes, or -1 if the instruction is not a valid R-format instruction.
- - `printInt`: Designed to print the binary version of a value (stub prints the decimal equivalent, which is useful while developing and debugging the program, so you may want to keep that stub behavior until everything else is finished).
+ - `printInt`: Designed to print the binary version of a value.
+(Stub prints the decimal equivalent, which is useful while developing and debugging the program, so you may want to keep that stub behavior until everything else is finished.
+If you keep `printInt` in stub form, you can compare output against `smallSampleTestfile.mips.decimal` as you develop and test.)
  - `printReg`: Designed to find the register number for the given register and print its binary value (or decimal value during debugging) using `printInt`.
  - `printIntInString`: Prints the value of the integer in a string